Ultra-High-Energy Cosmic Rays from Neutrino-Emitting Tidal Disruption Events: Modeling of UHECR-neutrino emitting populations of TDEs

-For simplicity, here, for each class of TDE (\eg\ TDEs involving main sequence stars, or White Dwarfs, etc.), we use the \emph{total} cosmological rate of TDEs (number of TDEs per comoving volume per unit time) as a function of $z$, $\rho(z)$.
+For each class of TDE (i.e., TDEs involving MS stars, WD, etc.), we use the \emph{total} cosmological rate of TDEs (number of TDEs per comoving volume per unit time) as a function of $z$, of the form $\rho(z)=\rho_0 (1+z)^{-3}$.
+The redshift dependence reflects the (negative) cosmological evolution of the SMBH and IMBH mass function, as described in, e.g. \cite{Shankar:2007zg} (see also \cite{Stone:2014wxa,Kochanek:2016zzg,Lunardini:2016xwi}).
+The normalization, $\rho_0$, depends on the details of the galactic population of stars and of SMBH/IMBH, and in particular on the disruption rate per black hole, $\dot N_{\mathrm{TD}}$, and on the black hole occupation fraction, $f_{\mathrm{occ}}$ (the probability that a SMBH or IMBH is located at the center of a host galaxy).